adamwozhere/frontend-mentor-challenges/faq-accordion-card/README.md

 ### Useful resources

-- [Accessible accordion patterns](https://www.hassellinclusion.com/blog/accessible-accordion-pattern/) - General information about accordion accessibilty, and some links to some implementations below: (Scott O'Hara and Heydon Pickering)
+- [Accessible accordion patterns](https://www.hassellinclusion.com/blog/accessible-accordion-pattern/) - General information about accordion accessibility, and some links to some implementations below: (Scott O'Hara and Heydon Pickering)
 - [Accessible ARIA Accordions](https://www.scottohara.me/blog/2017/10/25/accordion-release.html) - Script source for accordions using ARIA properties (Scott O'Hara)
 - [Collapsible Sections](https://inclusive-components.design/collapsible-sections/) - Implementation options using progressive ehancement (Heydon Pickering)
 - [Accessible accordion component](https://barker.codes/blog/an-accessible-accordion-component) - This article perhaps helped with a lot of the code and and general understanding through the video guide in the article